FredKSchott/snowpack/www/_template/guides/svelte.md

 Great job!
 You're now ready to build the Svelte project of your dreams with Snowpack.
 Want to tweet your accomplishment to the world?
 Click the button below:

-<a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-text="I just learned how to build a React app with #Snowpack.
+<a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-text="I just learned how to build a Svelte app with #Snowpack.
 Check out the tutorial:" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 At this point you have the basics and have a great starter for any Svelte project.
 But if you compare with the official [Snowpack Svelte template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) you'll notice it has some other developer tools you might find useful: